Hramir/educational_concept_librarian/README.md

 ## Overview of code
 * Run data_scraper/playlist_data_scraper.py to collect the dataset from YouTube.
 Note that our dataset is also available for direct download (see "accompanying dataset" below)
+* Run data_scraper/comment_sentiment.py to perform sentiment analysis on comment data and calculate average sentiment (Use parse_csv() to operate on existing csv, parse_current_directory() to generate csv from .txt files)
 * Feature extraction for the baseline Transcript-LDA model (LDA topic modeling on video transcripts) is done using lda_baseline/lda.py
 * Extract activity-concept hierarchies using the OpenAI API: llm_librarian/gpt_librarian_v2.py
 * Curate the concept library with BERT, and perform hypothesis tests, using an array of scripts in library_postprocessing/.
 See also the detailed readme on this part of the codebase, along with the resulting processed dataset, within the google drive folder linked under "accompanying dataset" below